loda-lang/loda-programs/programs/oeis/list6.md

 * [A313837](http://oeis.org/A313837) ([L53 program](313/A313837.asm)): Coordination sequence Gal.6.618.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313862](http://oeis.org/A313862) ([L04 program](313/A313862.asm)): Coordination sequence Gal.6.354.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313872](http://oeis.org/A313872) ([L04 program](313/A313872.asm)): Coordination sequence Gal.6.617.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A313873](http://oeis.org/A313873) ([L32 program](313/A313873.asm)): Coordination sequence Gal.3.21.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313875](http://oeis.org/A313875) ([L33 program](313/A313875.asm)): Coordination sequence Gal.4.134.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313876](http://oeis.org/A313876) ([L14 program](313/A313876.asm)): Coordination sequence Gal.6.342.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A313887](http://oeis.org/A313887) ([L31 program](313/A313887.asm)): Coordination sequence Gal.6.331.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.